slimdevops/slim-containers/containers101-prod-ready-workshop/README.md

 by introducing some best practices to get your containers images ready to ship to production.

-The work shop is a practical example basied on an article we published an on dev.to.
+The workshop is a practical example based on an article we published an on dev.to.

   * [Creating Production-Ready Containers - The Basics](https://dev.to/wimpress/creating-production-ready-containers-the-basics-3k6f)